rlizzo/pyscience/20141029_VolumeRendering/VolumeRendering.md

 The above is as simple as anything so here comes the short version: We're using the appropriate methods of the [`vtkImageData`](http://www.vtk.org/doc/nightly/html/classvtkImageData.html) to retrieve the origin coordinates, spacing, and dimensions of our image data and use the `l2n` helper-function to quickly convert those lists to `numpy.ndarray` objects allowing us to perform some math with them.
 Then, we calculate the center coordinates of the image data and store it under `_center`.

-All we then need to is create a new [`vtkPlane`](http://www.vtk.org/doc/nightly/html/classvtkPlane.html), set its origin to the center of the image data, and its normal to the negative Z axis.
+All we then need to do is create a new [`vtkPlane`](http://www.vtk.org/doc/nightly/html/classvtkPlane.html), set its origin to the center of the image data, and its normal to the negative Z axis.
 Then we just repeat the volume-rendering code that we saw just before:

 ```
 funcRayCast = vtk.vtkVolumeRayCastCompositeFunction()